Liana24601/sonic-game/README.md

 # How to Play

-- It's pretty simple!
-- Use the arrow keys to maneuver Shadow out of the maze
+It's pretty simple!
+Use the arrow keys to maneuver Shadow out of the maze :) Have fun!
-- Enjoy!

 <div align="center">